JimDesu/basis-lang/spec.md

 - **Scope-block scope.** A `.scope` block (&sect;3.17) introduces a sub-scope inheriting from its enclosing scope, exactly like a block-marker body: names introduced inside it via `#` are visible only within the block and gone at the dedent, and may shadow enclosing bindings (G.10).
 - **Subcommand body scope.** A subcommand's body has its own lexical scope per &sect;3.12; the subcommand does *not* capture from the enclosing command's scope.

 A scope holds a set of `(name, type, mode)` triples.
-Multiple bindings of the same name in the same scope is a static error (&sect;6.3's same-scope rule for identifier shapes specifically).
+Multiple bindings of the same name in the same scope is a static error (G.3): a name is bound at most once per scope.

-### G.2 Identifier-Shape Distinction
+### G.2 Mode of a Resolved Name

-A name binding in a scope is associated with an identifier shape per the mode of the binding:

-- READ binding: the name resolves as `name`.
-- CREATE binding: the name resolves as `'name`.
-- UPDATE binding: the name resolves as `&name`.

-The lexer emits one of these three identifier-token-shapes per use site (per A.2).
-The resolution algorithm searches for a binding whose identifier shape matches the token shape at the use site.

-**Same-scope rule (&sect;6.3).** A scope may contain at most one binding of any given name across the three identifier shapes.
-Introducing `x` and `'x` in the same scope is a static error: the two refer to the same logical name with conflicting mode contracts, and the language refuses to admit the ambiguity.
-The rule prevents the bug-prone pattern of having the same name available in two different modes within a single body.

-The rule applies to bindings *within a single scope only*; nested scopes may rebind the name at different modes if needed (shadowing).
+A binding in a scope carries a mode &mdash; READ, CREATE, UPDATE, or DISPOSE &mdash; fixed by its declaration.
+A use site is a bare name with no marker (A.2), so resolution proceeds by name alone: the name resolves to a binding (G.4), and the mode governing that use is the mode recorded on the binding found.

+There is thus no matching of marker shapes at a use site, and no way for one name to denote different-moded bindings in a single scope: a name is bound at most once per scope (G.3), and its one binding fixes its mode.
+A nested scope may rebind the name at a different mode (shadowing, G.10); resolution still returns a single binding, the innermost one in scope.

-### G.3 Same-Scope Rule Enforcement
+### G.3 Duplicate-Name Enforcement

-At each scope's construction (during parsing or during typechecking, depending on implementation), the typechecker verifies the same-scope rule:
+At each scope's construction (during parsing or during typechecking, depending on implementation), the typechecker verifies that no name is bound more than once in the scope:

 ```
 For each scope S:
     For each pair of bindings (b1, b2) in S:
-        If b1.name == b2.name (regardless of identifier shape):
+        If b1.name == b2.name:
             Static error: name 'X' bound multiple times in same scope
 ```

-The check operates on the underlying name (after stripping any `'` or `&` prefix); the three identifier shapes are recognized as the same name.
+Bindings are keyed by name.
+Mode is a property recorded on each binding, not part of its identity, so two bindings of one name conflict regardless of their modes.

 ### G.4 Name Resolution at Use Site